skaman82/HW3_tracker/README.md

 ## Notifications

+• NEW UI BUG in 1.00.46: Banner notification has double background (banner background + partial full width background (new)<br>
 • CRITICAL UI: New message banner notification does not disappear on the home screen (should be only visible 2-4 seconds)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10041/5.jpg" width="300px"/>